jzohrab/logkeys/docs/Keymaps.md

 Be aware that using the keymap that matches your keyboard layout doesn't necessarily mean that all keys are covered or that the characters match to those that you type in – the keymap used by your system (loaded by **loadkeys** command for console, and **setxkbmap** command for X) may be set completely arbitrarily.
 In most cases, though, these should work fine.

-... (upload yours as a [new issue](http://code.google.com/p/logkeys/issues/))
+## Creating keymaps

-You can easily create keymaps for your layout by taking one example and then modifying it with the help of [keyboard layout tool](http://msdn.microsoft.com/en-us/goglobal/bb964651.aspx) by Microsoft.
+You can easily create keymaps for your layout by taking one example and then modifying it with the help of a keyboard layout tool (e.g., see the following [example layout tool from Microsoft](http://msdn.microsoft.com/en-us/goglobal/bb964651.aspx)).
+If you create a keymap, please upload it as a [new issue](https://github.com/kernc/logkeys/issues).

 ## Format